buildingidgr/dialplan/DEVELOPER_GUIDE.md

                                       ↓
                         Routee POSTs { "collectedTones": "" }
                                       ↓
-                        Webhook receives empty input
+                        eventURL endpoint receives empty input
                         (but call already ended - too late to respond)
 ```

 **Key Takeaways**:
 - Routee only POSTs when the **call ends** or when user presses "#"
-- Without hash key, Scenarios 2 and 3 are identical to your webhook
+- Without hash key, Scenarios 2 and 3 are identical to your eventURL endpoint
 - The empty `collectedTones` POST arrives **after the call has ended**
 - You cannot respond to empty submissions - the fallback PLAY already executed
 - This is why the fallback PLAY is essential - it handles the no-input case within the call flow

 **Important for Developers**:
 - When you receive `collectedTones: ""`, the call has already ended
-- Your webhook response will be **ignored** by Routee (call is over)
+- Your eventURL endpoint response will be **ignored** by Routee (call is over)
 - This POST is informational only - log it for analytics but don't try to respond
 - The actual user experience was already handled by the fallback PLAY in the dialplan
 - This is why we include fallback audio in the initial dialplan structure